Kintomu/MyList/README.md

 3. **View and Manage Lists Page (`/Gifts`)**
    - This page displays all your lists and their items.
    - You can mark items as "Done" by checking the checkbox next to them.
+   - You can export the lists to a CSV file.

 4. **Delete Lists Page (`/DeleteList`)**
    - This page allows you to delete entire lists or individual items.